llabreslab/llabreslab.github.io/_pages/about.md

 My work and research
 ======
-...
+My research interests focus on the molecular modelling of challenging systems, such as large globular protein complexes and large membrane proteins, with societal implications.
+I aim to understand the interactions and motions that enable the functions of such biological systems, as well as the causes that lead to pathologies when these systems are altered.

 Here I list some of my current research interests:

 Active transport across membranes
 -------
-The active transport of biomolecules through biological membranes require specialised membrane proteins able to translocate substrates selectively and in most cases agaisnt gradient.
+The active transport of biomolecules through biological membranes require specialised membrane proteins able to translocate substrates selectively and in most cases against concentration gradient.
 Mutations on these proteins are often related to pathological phentoypes.

 Antimicrobial Resistance (AMR)
 -------